-- identify and appropriately take into account the individual needs of the Participant - identify if the Participant is eligible to participate in the Activity, where relevant - explain to the Participant when to commence an Activity and the consequences of not commencing an Activity on time - if the Participant has a Points Requirement, explain the level of Activity credit they will receive to reduce their Points Target (see Points Based Activation System Guideline for further information) - identify the frequency of contact with the Participant while they are participating in the Activity.
+- identify and appropriately take into account the Participant's Mutual Obligation Requirements. - identify and appropriately take into account the individual needs of the Participant, including: - education, experience, skills, and age - capacity to undertake an Activity - strengths as well as any barriers they have to participating - the impact of any disability, illness, physical or mental health condition or other non-vocational issue, including drug and alcohol dependency, affecting ability to participate in Activities - preferences and employment goals, where possible - any other matters that the Provider considers relevant to the Participant's circumstances - ensure Activities do not place unreasonable demands on the Participant - consider and seek out Activities that will help Participants overcome or manage any vocational and non-vocational barriers. - identify if the Participant is eligible to participate in the Activity, where relevant - explain to the Participant when to commence an Activity and the consequences of not commencing an Activity on time - if the Participant has a Points Requirement, explain the level of Activity credit they will receive to reduce their Points Target (see Points Based Activation System Guideline for further information) - identify the frequency of contact with the Participant while they are participating in the Activity.
 The frequency, timing and duration of this contact will be negotiated between the Provider and the Participant and should match the Participant's needs.